zenml-io/mlstacks/aws-kubeflow-kserve/README.md

 You can have a simple MLOps stack ready for running your pipelines after you execute this recipe 😍.
 It sets up the following resources:
 - An EKS cluster with Kubeflow installed that can act as an [orchestrator](https://docs.zenml.io/mlops-stacks/orchestrators) for your workloads.
 - An S3 bucket as an [artifact store](https://docs.zenml.io/mlops-stacks/artifact-stores), which can be used to store all your ML artifacts like the model, checkpoints, etc.
-- An AWS RDS MySQL instance as a [metadata store](https://docs.zenml.io/mlops-stacks/metadata-stores) that is essential to track all your metadata and its location in your artifact store.
 - An MLflow tracking server as an [experiment tracker](https://docs.zenml.io/mlops-stacks/experiment-trackers) which can be used for logging data while running your applications.
 It also has a beautiful UI that you can use to view everything in one place.
 - A Kserve serverless deployment as a [model deployer](https://docs.zenml.io/mlops-stacks/model-deployers) to have your trained model deployed on a Kubernetes cluster to run inference on.
 - A [secrets manager](https://docs.zenml.io/mlops-stacks/secrets-managers) enabled for storing your secrets.